IHeartRadio: Canada

-México
+Mexico

-iHeartMedia announced iHeartRadio's expansion to Mexico on October 29, 2018, through an exclusive partnership with Grupo ACIR, a Mexican broadcasting company. iHeartRadio México includes all 56 Grupo ACIR and 850 iHeartMedia live broadcast radio stations from across México and the U.S., including music, news/talk, comedy and sports content.
-Through the expansion, listeners also have access to all of iHeartMedia's exclusive digital-only iHeartRadio Original stations spanning all genres of music, as well as Grupo ACIR's own offer of digital-only stations featuring the most popular genres in México.
+iHeartMedia announced iHeartRadio's expansion to Mexico on October 29, 2018, through an exclusive partnership with Grupo ACIR, a Mexican broadcasting company. iHeartRadio México includes all 56 Grupo ACIR and 850 iHeartMedia live broadcast radio stations from across Mexico and the U.S., including music, news/talk, comedy and sports content.
+Through the expansion, listeners also have access to all of iHeartMedia's exclusive digital-only iHeartRadio Original stations spanning all genres of music, as well as Grupo ACIR's own offer of digital-only stations featuring the most popular genres in Mexico.
 Users can also access the top English and Spanish language podcasts and on-air personalities.

 Brand expansion

 Clear Channel/iHeartMedia built its national event franchise around the iHeartRadio consumer brand, beginning with the iHeartRadio Music Festival in 2011.
 The next year, the annual Jingle Ball concert in Los Angeles was expanded into a national iHeartRadio Jingle Ball Tour.
-Other music festivals followed: the iHeartRadio Country Festival, iHeartRadio Fiesta Latina, and iHeartRadio ALTer Ego.
+Other music festivals followed: the iHeartRadio Country Festival, iHeartRadio Fiesta Latina, and ALTer Ego.

 Programming produced under iHeartRadio billing includes iHeartRadio Countdown, the iHeartRadio Music Awards, and the iHeartRadio Podcast Awards.
 As of around 2017, iHeartMedia also operated iHeartRadio Theaters in Los Angeles and New York City.
 The iHeartRadio Theater in New York City, formerly the P. C. Richard & Son Theater, is a ground floor 250-seat theater at 32 Avenue of the Americas.
 The iHeartRadio Theater Los Angeles, located at The Burbank Studios in Burbank, opened in 2013.
 The theater is a converted soundstage that was previously used by The Tonight Show with Jay Leno.
 Both theaters are generally used for private promotional performances, with attendees exclusively consisting of radio contest winners, VIPs, and the like.